-Since the very first edition of the Summer Institute in China (2006), all the participants became part of a network (alumni) and keep receiving internships or job offers on a weekly/monthly basis.
+Since the very first edition of the Summer Institute in China (2006), all the participants became part of an alumni network and keep receiving internships or job offers long after their participation at the program.

 "I was offered the opportunity to apply for an internship at the Intellectual Property Desk in Beijing, a Bureau of the Italian Embassy in China.
 The internship began just a few days after the end of the Summer Institute and went on for six months.
 There I had the chance to put into practice and to deepen the knowledge acquired during the Summer Institute, which helped me to accomplish with success all the tasks and goals I was assigned during the internship"